shivikas/payment_engine/README.md

-# Exercise solution.
+# Payment Engine
-This document describes requirements and steps to install and run the application.
+Dummy payments engine that reads a series of transactions from a CSV, updates client accounts, handles disputes and chargebacks, and then outputs the state of clients accounts as a CSV.

 ## Packages to install
 pip install -r requirements.txt